3 Results

 3.3.2 Post-pct

-Table 3.12: Model specifications for six fuel classes after pct.
+Table 3.13: Model specifications for six fuel classes after pct.

 class Family Link Conditional Dispersion (log) Hurdle (logit)

-1-hr Gamma log load ~ treatment + (1 | site) + (1 | block) + (1 | corner) ~treatment + site ~1
+1-hr Gamma log load ~ trt + (1 | site) + (1 | block) + (1 | corner) ~trt + site ~1

-10-hr Gamma log load ~ treatment + (1 | site) + (1 | block) + (1 | corner) ~1 ~1
+10-hr Gamma log load ~ trt + (1 | site) + (1 | block) + (1 | corner) ~1 ~1

-100-hr Gamma log load ~ treatment + (1 | site) + (1 | block) + (1 | corner) ~treatment + site ~treatment + site
+100-hr Gamma log load ~ trt + (1 | site) + (1 | block) + (1 | corner) ~trt + site ~trt + site

-1,000-hr Gamma log load ~ treatment + (1 | site) + (1 | block) + (1 | corner) ~1 ~1
+1,000-hr Gamma log load ~ trt + (1 | site) + (1 | block) + (1 | corner) ~1 ~1

-Vegetation Gamma log load ~ treatment + (1 | site) + (1 | block) + (1 | corner) ~1 ~1
+Vegetation Gamma log load ~ trt + (1 | site) + (1 | block) + (1 | corner) ~1 ~1

-Vegetation Difference Gamma log load ~ treatment + (1 | site) + (1 | block) + (1 | corner) ~1 ~1
+Vegetation Difference Gamma log load ~ trt + (1 | site) + (1 | block) + (1 | corner) ~1 ~1

-Figure 3.8: Estimated marginal means (black dots) confidence intervals (gray bars) and comparisons (blue arrows) of fuel loading across four treatments for six different fuel-class models.
+Figure 3.8: Estimated marginal means (black dots) confidence intervals (gray bars) and statistical comparisons (blue arrows) of fuel loading across four treatments for six different fuel-class models.
 Non-overlapping blue arrows indicates statistical significance at the α = 0.05 level.
 Vegetation difference equals the transect level difference in vegetation load in the pre and post-pct conditions.
 This represents slash fuels recruited to the forest floor following the pre-commercial thinning.

 class treatment estimate SE df asymp.LCL asymp.UCL